EVERYBODY SEEMS TO HAVE their favorite book by the late, great Dr. Seuss. But picking the “best” Dr. Seuss book isn’t easy.

 Dr. Seuss’ success continued after his death on Sept.
 24, 1991.
 Almost every year, his children’s books prove their timelessness by making best-seller lists.”

 My connection with Dr. Seuss is pretty much the same as most people: I read a great many of his books as a child, then read them to my own children when they were young, and now I’m starting to read them to my grandchildren.

 What’s different for me comes down to the choice of my favorite Dr. Seuss book, because whenever I mention the title to someone, they get a glazed look on their face and don’t seem to know what I’m talking about.

-That’s probably because my favorite Dr. Seuss book is this: I Had Trouble in Getting to Solla Sollew.
+That’s probably because my favorite Dr. Seuss book is I Had Trouble in Getting to Solla Sollew.

 Solla Sollew is “a place of hope and wonder”

 Never heard of it?
 Well, you’re part of a pretty big club because I’ve never found anyone who seems to have ever heard of it either.